annagabain/Mom-Lifehacks/README.md

 ### 10 Lifehacks

-medalion inspirational images
+Medalion inspirational images are placed above every lifehack.
-changing number of columns to be convenient to read on mobiles, tablets and desktops
+The content changes the number of columns to adapt bing convenient to read on mobiles, tablets and desktops.

 <img width="719" alt="image" src="assets/md-images/ten-lifehacks-three-colums.jpg">